 I’m sure you would agree with me on the fact that customer success is the most important resource to help maintain customer trust in your business.
-And if given a chance, you’d like to be always with your customers, make them feel that you’re part of their team 24X7.
+And if given a chance, you’d like to be always with your customers and make them feel that you’re part of their team 24X7.
 Rather you don’t mind working right out of their office.
+But the recent global pandemic has changed the way we live and work.
+Hence, it would feel so good to deliver customer success remotely.

 Alas!
 Wishful thinking…In reality, it looks remotely feasible.
-Your organization might have travel budget restrictions or you’re handling just not a dozen accounts but more than a hundred accounts or the restrictions and regulations imposed due to the recent global pandemic.
-Whatever the challenge be your customers need to know they can rely on you at all times.
+Your organization might have travel budget restrictions or you’re handling just not a dozen accounts but more than a hundred accounts or the restrictions and regulations imposed due to Whatever the challenge be your customers need to know they can rely on you at all times.

 So, how can you be close to your customers without actually having to travel to them?